 Beltane, if celebrated on the lunar-led earth path of the medicine wheel, is tonight.

 Think fire, passion!!
 May Day, when maidens danced the Maypoles and the lusty earth was potent with the growing BLOSSOMS that at spring were birthed!
-When the ancestors used to make love and celebrate the union of romance and marriage, as well as the union of sun and earth that produced the fertility of crops every year.
+When certainly some of those ancestors made love to celebrate the union of romance and marriage, as the union of sun and earth that produced the fertility of crops every year.

 What a special time to think of LOVE.